John Allum: Death

-Allum died in Takapuna on 16 September 1972, and his body was cremated at Purewa Crematorium.
+Allum died in Takapuna on 16 September 1972, and his body was cremated at the Purewa Crematorium.

 Honours

 In 1935, Allum was awarded the King George V Silver Jubilee Medal.
 He was appointed a Commander of the Order of the British Empire for patriotic and social welfare services in the 1946 New Year Honours, and a Knight Bachelor in the 1950 King's Birthday Honours.
 In 1950 he was also appointed a Commander of the Order of St John.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

 In the 1946 New Year Honours, Annie Allum was appointed a Member of the Order of the British Empire, for services in connection with women's patriotic activities, and in 1953 she was awarded the Queen Elizabeth II Coronation Medal.